morganstanley/testplan/doc/newsfragments/2617_change.multipart_json_listing.rst

-`--info json` now working well with multipart multitests.
+`--info json` is now working well with multitest multiparts.